JoshFarwig/nana-nalu/docs/notebooks/README.md

-# quick n dirty setup
+# quick setup

-if for any reason you want to use following notebooks (these are primarily just for hacky implementation / data research), do the following
+if for any reason you want to use following notebooks (these are primarily just for my own hacky implementation / data research), do the following

 ## environment setup